CHÂTEAU LATOUR 1983

 SoDivin

-(12-2012) Beautiful color slightly advanced.
-The wine does not deliver at the opening.
-It takes time but it will gradually express itself during the tasting.
-Black fruit, mushroom, very thick.
+Beautiful, slightly evolved color.
+The wine does not reveal itself on opening.
+It needs time but will gradually open up during tasting.
+Black fruits, mushroom, great depth.
 The palate is rich and long.
-It does not have the genius found in a great vintage but it is a more than excellent '83.
+It does not have the brilliance found in a great vintage, but this is a more than excellent '83.

 93 / 100